JoeLeavitt/postgres-airflow-etl/README.md

 ```

 ## Running the Pipeline
+Before running the pipeline wait until all the Airflow containers are in a healthy state, you can check this by
+running `docker ps` and looking at the STATUS column.
+All columns should read "healthy".

 To run the pipeline, you'll need to log in to the Airflow interface by navigating to
 http://localhost:8080.
 The username is `airflow` and the password is `airflow`.
 You
 should see a list with one DAG called `etl_pipeline`.
 This pipeline pulls the